New MyChart, Billing Statement Design and Proxy Access

 Just go to the new MyChart online!
 Click the Forgot Username or Forgot Password link below the green SIGN IN button.

 New Billing Statement Design

-We have a new design for patient’s billing statements.
-This is part of our upgraded Epic system, and we hope you will find the new statements easy to use!
+We have a new design for patients’ billing statements.
+This is part of our upgraded Epic system, and we hope you are finding the new statements easy to use!